| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 CORROSION PROTECTION:

-4.As long as corrosion is confined to the sacrificial magnesium electrode, corrosion of the pipe steel is prevented.
+4.As long as corrosion is confined to the sacrificial electrode, corrosion of the pipe steel is prevented.

 SAFETY:

 Usually large diameter high pressure natural gas pipes are buried.
-The functions of the soil cover are to protect the pipe and its coating from damage due to UV radiation, external impact, thermal stress and frost heaving.
+The functions of the soil cover are to protect the pipe and its dielectric coating from damage due to UV radiation, external impact, thermal stress and frost heaving.

-Another means of improving safety is to ensure that buildings that routinely contain large numbers of people are not constructed within a specified setback distance from the axis of a large diameter high pressure natural gas pipeline.
+Another means of improving public safety is to ensure that buildings that routinely contain large numbers of people are not constructed within a specified setback distance from the axis of a large diameter high pressure natural gas pipeline.
 Similarly a setback distance should be maintained between the pipeline axis and outdoor locations where large groups of people routinely assemble.

 RISKS: